-Many common products that we use in our daily lives contain potentially hazardous ingredients and require special care when disposed of.
+Many common products that we use in our daily lives contain potentially hazardous materials and require special care when disposed of.
 It is illegal to dispose of hazardous waste in the garbage, down storm drains, or onto the ground.
 Chemicals in illegally disposed hazardous waste can be released into the environment and contaminate our air, water, and possibly the food we eat.
 And by throwing hazardous waste in the garbage, you can cause additional hazards to your garbage handler.

 Regulations to protect public health and the environment have been changing.
 This is because we now know that some common items that have traditionally been thrown in your household's or small business' trash cannot be safely disposed in landfills.
 These common items are referred to as hazardous waste, and some of them as "universal waste" (u-waste).
 As of February 9, 2006, all "u-waste" items are banned from the trash.
 For additional information on u-waste, please check the Department of Toxics Substances Control (DTSC) Web site.